Rush Limboy, as usual, having more fun than a human being should be allowed to have.

 I reject it.

-I don't doubt that this may have some truth to it, but I don't think it says that voters are uh are irrational.
+I don't doubt that this may have some truth to it, but I don't think it says that voters are irrational.

-Graham Frost of the famous Frost family of the famous response of Graham Frost of President Bush's radio address in trying to sell a bogus lying distorted version of the expansion of the S chip program.
+And that mini smear is taking place out in the left-wing blogosphere, and it is centered around the false allegation that I attacked a 12-year-old kid, Graham Frost, of the famous Frost family, of the famous response of Graham Frost to President Bush's radio address in trying to sell a bogus, lying, distorted version of the expansion of the S-CHIP program.

-Well, we're hoping Pelosi will send a letter on this, but she's in deep do-doo with her own people.
+Well, we're hoping Pelosi will send a letter on this, but she's in deep doo-doo with her own people.

-I think she's she's worrying about salvaging herself leadership-wise before dealing with me.
+I think she's worrying about salvaging herself leadership-wise before dealing with me.

 A Maryland family caught in the partisan crossfire over a children's health bill in Congress is now stepping back into the divisive debate, advocating this time for state legislation that would expand coverage for adults.